Harry Howden: Golf career

-In May 1898 Howden was runner-up in the Surrey Hills Gentlemen's Championship, two holes behind P. C. Anderson.
+In May 1898, Howden was runner-up in the Surrey Hills Gentlemen's Championship, two holes behind P. C. Anderson.
 He won the championship at Essendon Golf Club after a 4-hole playoff against Anderson and Louis Whyte.
 In October Howden won the Victorian Golf Cup for the third time.
 He was three behind the leaders after the first day but pulled away on the final day and won with a score of 360, 13 ahead of his brother Jim.

 Howden won the Royal Melbourne club championship for the second time in April 1899, beating Robert Balfour-Melville in the final.
 The Australian Golf Union was formed in 1898 and organised their first championship meeting at Royal Sydney Golf Club, the main event being the amateur championship on 26 and 27 May 1899.
 Howden and New Zealander Charles Gillies were level after the first day on 157.
 Howden led by a stroke after three rounds after Gillies had taken 11 at the fourth hole.
 The pair were still level with nine holes to play but Gillies came home in 37 to Howden's 48 to win with a total of 314, 11 ahead of Howden, who still took second place.
 The singles event was preceded by the inaugural foursomes championship of Australia, a 36-hole bogey competition.
 Howden paired up with Louis Whyte and they won the event by 7 holes.
 Howden played in the 1899 Victorian Golf Cup but had been ill and broke down on the second day.

 Howden won the Surrey Hills Gentlemen's Championship in 1900, three holes ahead of Louis Whyte.
 The amateur championship returned to the Sydney area in 1901, being played at The Australian Golf Club on 11 and 12 July.
 Howden won with a score of 352, 7 strokes ahead of Hugh MacNeil, although he had trailed by 5 after the first day.
-In 1902 he again won the championship of the Royal Melbourne club.
+In 1902, he again won the championship of the Royal Melbourne club.

 Later life

 Howden, an official with the London Bank of Australia, transferred from Melbourne to Sydney in 1910.
 He joined Royal Sydney Golf Club but only played a limited amount of golf.
-Howden died at Pennant Hills, New South Wales on 21 May 1922.
+Howden died on 21 May 1922, aged 45, in Pennant Hills.
 He had been ill with tuberculosis for some time and had moved to Pennant Hills for health reasons.
-His brother Jim had also died of tuberculosis five months earlier.
+His brother Jim—also a golfer—had also died of tuberculosis five months earlier.